What laws apply to the collection and use of individuals' personal information?

 Further, Manitoba, Saskatchewan, Quebec, Ontario, New Brunswick, Newfoundland, and Nova Scotia have specific legislation governing the collection, use and disclosure of personal health information.
 These statutes have limited application in the context of employee information collected by an employer in the private sector (i.e. outside of the health services sector).

-For federally regulated employers, the Federal Personal Information Protection and Electronic Documents Act (PIPEDA) sets out ground rules on how to collect, use and disclose personal information about their employees.
+For federally regulated employers, the Federal Personal Information Protection and Electronic Documents Act (PIPEDA) sets out ground rules on how to collect, use and disclose personal information about their employees (note that currently there is pending legislation (Bill C-11) under review).
 This includes all organizations located in Nunavut, the Yukon and the Northwest Territories, since all local businesses in the territories are considered to be federal in nature.

 In Canada, employers should take active steps to protect and maintain the confidentiality of all employee personal information.
 Some HR data may be considered sensitive information (i.e. social insurance numbers, medical information, banking information).
 In addition, courts and privacy commissioners generally grant a high level of protection to employee health information, addressing unreasonable collection, use and disclosure by employers.